-- The automated test feature is not supported. - If the source is a non-Xilinx device connecting to a Sink IP implemented in a Xilinx device, qualification by Xilinx is required before using it in production. - Audio (3-8 channel) is not supported.
-Audio-specific updates of the DisplayPort v1.2 specification are not supported.

-- The current implementation supports audio functions as described in DisplayPort 1.1a spec.
+- The automated test feature is not supported. - Audio (3-8 channel) is not supported.
+Audio-specific updates of the DisplayPort v1.2 standard are not supported. - The current implementation supports audio functions as described in DisplayPort 1.1a spec.
 New packets of DisplayPort 1.2 are not supported.

-- FAUX is not supported.

 - Bridging Function is not supported.
 The control registers required for bridging functionality are not included in the DisplayPort Configuration Data.

 - MST audio is not supported.

 - eDP optional features are not supported.

 - iDP is not supported.

 - GTC is not supported.